rmacy/moon-mining-manager/README.md

 ### 2021-12-20

 - Added esi-characters.read_notifications.v1 scope to admin login - add this to your EVE app.
-- Added invUniqueNames table with data from Fuzzworks - see [EVE tables](#eve-tables).
+- Added `invUniqueNames` table with data from Fuzzworks - see [Installation Instructions](#installation-instructions).

 ## License